Tar pit: Key to paleoplant behavior

 Tar pits are excellent preserving agents, and they also have the ability to provide carbon isotope data for trees that have fallen into the asphalt.
 Looking at carbon isotope data in prehistoric trees can reveal information about plant responses to different amounts of carbon dioxide in the paleoatmosphere.
 Samples of Juniperus trees from the Last Glacial Period were recovered from the La Brea Tar Pits, and they revealed that the ratio of intercellular and atmospheric CO2 was similar between glacial and modern trees.
 Since the amount of carbon dioxide during the Last Glacial Period was between 180 and 200 ppm (409.8 ppm today), there was less carbon available for photosynthesis.
 The Juniperus trees had to enhance CO2 uptake to survive under limiting carbon conditions.
 It is likely that the trees’ stomatal conductance and chloroplast demand for CO2 was higher during this period to increase their carbon consumption.
 When moving into the following Interglacial Period, the Juniperus trees’ stomatal conductance and chloroplast demand for CO2 decreased as a result of higher temperatures and higher CO2 concentrations in the atmosphere.
 This response to fluctuating carbon levels is seen in plants over time.
 For example, increased stomatal conductance is observed in modern C3 plants grown in low CO2 environments.
 It is also hypothesized that the wetter climate during the Last Glacial Period may have increased the nitrogen availability to plants, which therefore increased the concentration of nitrogen in leaves.
 This change may have increased the Juniperus trees’ photosynthetic capacities.

 History of tar pits and humans

 A woman's body was recovered from the La Brea Tar Pits in 1914.
 Only the skull and parts of the skeleton were preserved, and she was determined to have died about 9,000 years ago.
 She was between the ages 18–24 at death, and she was 4 feet and 8-10 inches tall.
 This is the only reported instance of human remains found within tar pits.

 For thousands of years, Native Americans used tar from the La Brea Tar Pits as an adhesive and binding agent.
 They would use it as waterproof caulking to line their boats and baskets.
-When Westerners arrived at the tar pits, they began mining and extracting the tar for roofing material in nearby towns.
+When Europeans arrived at the tar pits, they began mining and extracting the tar for roofing material in nearby towns.